-form of a cuboid.
+The Alma Tower is a modern, 14-storey office building in the form of a cuboid.
 It stands out for its striking recesses on the corners, spread over multiple floors, which lend the Alma Tower a prestigious, unique appearance.
 The exterior walls of the tower have vertical pillars in a patinated copper colour which run from the bottom to the top with a tapering effect.
-They visually give the building a sense of height and allow it stand out completed in May 2014, following a two-year construction period.
+They visually give the building a sense of height and allow it stand out from the backdrop of existing developments.
+The building was completed in May 2014, following a two-year construction period.